markokajzer/discord-soundbot/README.md

 ### Removing sounds

 You can delete sounds by typing `!remove <sound>`.
 The bot will respond with the status of the deletion in the channel of the message.

+### Downloading sounds

+You can send existing sounds to chat with `!download <sound>` in case you do not have the files anymore.

 ### Ignoring users